untaris2020/HMD/README.md

 0.98.10+

+### Description

+This project contains the Magic Leap heads in display.
+It contains all of the TCP Server code as well as the implementaiton of all of the data/tools.

 ## Instructions After Downloading

 1) Using Unity Hub, download Unity 2019.3.x and make sure Lumin support is checked during installation